-4.3.2.2 Identify the optic disc by detecting a dark spot near the center of the scan that has a size and shape consistent with the range of an optic disc.
+3.3.2.2 Identify the optic disc by detecting a dark spot near the center of the scan that has a size and shape consistent with the range of an optic disc.

-4.3.2.3 Position a calculation circle of 3.46 mm in diameter around the optic disc on the RNFL thickness map.
+3.3.2.3 Position a measurement grid of 3.46 mm in diameter around the optic disc on the RNFL thickness map.

-4.3.2.4 Measure and calculate the global, four-quadrants (temporal, superior, nasal and inferior), and twelve-clock-hour parapapillary RNFL thickness, using the calculation circle as the region of interest (ROI).
+3.3.2.4 Measure and calculate the global, four-quadrants (temporal, superior, nasal and inferior), and twelve-clock-hour parapapillary RNFL thicknesses of the measurement grid.

-4.3.2.5 Compare the measured RNFL thickness to the device’s internal normative age-matched database and generate a deviation map and a significance map.
+3.3.2.5 Compare the measured RNFL thicknesses to the device’s internal normative age-matched database and generate a deviation map and a significance map.

-4.3.2.6 Report the measurement results on an analysis printout.
+3.3.2.6 Report the measurement results on an analysis printout.